weatherisgood2/ngpt/README.md

 - When creating a new configuration, press Enter to use default values
 - For security, your API key is not displayed when editing configurations
 - When removing a configuration, you'll be asked to confirm before deletion

+For more details on configuring nGPT, see the [Configuration Guide](https://nazdridoy.github.io/ngpt/configuration.html).

 ### Configuration File